Necrotizing Enterocolitis in the Newborn

 What causes NEC?

-Doctors don't know what causes NEC.
+No one knows exactly what causes NEC.
 It may happen if not enough blood and oxygen reach your baby’s immature intestinal tissues.
-Bacteria from the environment can damage the tender tissues.
+Contact between bacteria from the environment and the immature tissues seems to cause the baby's body to respond with an inflammatory response.
 This can harm the tissues and cause them to die.
 When this happens, a hole forms in the intestine.
 This can cause a severe infection in your baby’s belly (abdomen).

 Several things may raise your baby’s risk for NEC.